waidesoper/Vault-public/README.md

 Vault Boss Crate now tries to place in player inventory before tp'd out the vault.
 If no space then it will spawn at Boss' death location

 Added Critical Hits damage statistic

+Fixed Gift Statue block.
+Added bottom image, fixed pixelation

+If Vault Crystal has a player boss name then summon a textured fighter as the vault boss

+Trader Cores return correct trader core item (common, raffle, omega)

+Fix gift blocks crashing if pulled from JEI and placed

+Fixed Issue #330, duplicating key presses

+Fixed Issue #275, some reason some empty hotbar slots don't allow you to change the name of the statue.
+Confirmed by Me !

+Fixed Issue #146, if damaged item in off hand, then item takes durability from vein miner